juanpablocruz/react-searchbox/CONTRIBUTING.md

 # Contributing
-First off, thank you for considering contributing to AppVisor.
+First off, thank you for considering contributing to react-searchbox.

 ## Where do I go from here?